flyteorg/flytesnacks/cookbook/case_studies/feature_engineering/sqlite_datacleaning/README.rst

 .. tip::

   SQLite3 is being used to showcase the example of using a ``TaskTemplate``.
-However, you're free to use Athena, BigQuery Plugins.
+This is the same for SQLAlchemy.
+As for Athena, BigQuery, Hive plugins, a container is not required.
+The queries are registered with FlyteAdmin and sent directly to the respective engines.

 Where does Flyte fit in?
 ========================